jianyuyanyu/foss/identity-model-oidc-client/samples/WindowsConsoleSystemBrowser/README.md

 ## HttpSysConsoleClient Sample
-This sample shows how to use IdentityModel.OidcClient to build a windows desktop application in .NET 8.
-It uses [manual mode](https://identitymodel.readthedocs.io/en/latest/native/manual.html), and listens for callbacks on a private-use URI scheme.
+This sample shows how to use Duende.IdentityModel.OidcClient to build a windows desktop application in .NET 8.
+It uses [manual mode](https://docs.duendesoftware.com/foss/identitymodel.oidcclient/manual/), and listens for callbacks on a private-use URI scheme.

 ### Description of Implementation
 This sample begins by adding an entry to the windows registry that will allow urls that begin with the `sample-windows-client://` scheme to be handled by this sample application.
-After that scheme is registered, it uses IdentityModel.OidcClient to create the state and authorize url needed to begin the OIDC protocol.
+After that scheme is registered, it uses Duende.IdentityModel.OidcClient to create the state and authorize url needed to begin the OIDC protocol.
 It opens the system browser at the authorize url by calling `Process.Start` and passing the url.
 After the user authenticates, the system browser redirects to the callback url using the sample-windows-client.
 Since this sample has been registered for that url scheme, the browser will start a new instance of the sample and pass its response to that second